top of page

 Since then, I have facilitated transformative coaching programs for Black womxn (including The Breakthrough, a 21-day coaching program), community-centered wellness + healing experiences across the country, and workshops + trainings for several organizations, institutions and conferences including The Teacher's College at Columbia University, Penn State's College of Education, Academics 4 Black Lives Conference and Peter Paul Development Center.

 During this time, I also pursued a master's degree in Counselor Education to increase my capacity to support change makers and communities on their healing and learning journeys.
-I am currently partnering with non-profit organizations to provide free counseling and wellness services to families with limited access to mental health and wellness services.
-My plan is to continue to work alongside non-profit organizations to further support high-need families and communities with limited access to high-quality, culturally relevant healing experiences.
+I partnered with non-profit organizations to provide free counseling and wellness services to families with limited access to mental health and wellness services.

 I have completed my master's degree in Counselor Education from Virginia Commonwealth University and I am free!
-I get to spend my days coaching Black womxn and change makers, facilitating liberation and wellness-centered trainings for educational institutions and non-profits and taking the most delicious naps when my body calls for it.
-I am living out my ancestors wildest dreams.
+I spend my days coaching Black women and change makers, facilitating well-being workshops for educational institutions and non-profits and taking the most delicious naps when my body calls for it.
+I am living out my ancestors wildest dreams as a full-time entrepreneur and coach.
 I want the same for you.
 Click here to work with me.

 Let's Get